rogeriomattos/data-structure/01_pointers/README.md

 With this in mind, we can to manipulate freely the memory address of `x`, for example at line `*y = 22;`, this statement is assigning the value `22` into memory address of `x`, thus making `x` have the value of `2`.

+### Pointer arithmetic
+A pointer is a numeric value.
+Therefore, you can use arithmetic operations to handle numeric value.
+There are four arithmetic operators that can be used on pointers: ++, --, +, and -

 ### Links to reference
 [Pointers in C / C++ [Full Course]](https://youtu.be/zuegQmMdy8M)